stepchowfun/toast/README.md

 We can use a web server like [nginx](https://www.nginx.com/).
 The official `nginx` Docker image will do, but you could also use a more general image and define a Toast task to install nginx.

 In our `toast.yml` file, we'll use the `ports` field to make the website accessible outside the container.
-We'll also use `mount_paths` rather than `input_paths` to synchronize files between the host and the container while the server is running.
+We'll also use `mount_paths` rather than `input_paths` so we can edit the web page without having to restart the server.

 ```yaml
 image: nginx